Medical Scribe for Practicing

 Allied Health Professionals make better scribes because they have:

-- More extensive training and experience with Anatomy & Physiology
+- More extensive training and experience with Anatomy and Physiology

 - More extensive training and experience with Medical Terminology

-- Committed to capturing the complete and accurate story for each and every patient
+- Committed to capturing the complete and accurate story for every patient

 - Committed to providing healthcare documentation services long-term

 The primary function of a scribe is the creation and maintenance of the patient’s medical record, which is created under the supervision of the attending physician.
 The scribe will document the patient’s story as told by the patient, the physician’s interaction with the patient, the procedures performed, the results of laboratory studies, and other pertinent information.
 Additional functions of a scribe may include ordering laboratory and/or radiology studies, assisting with the patient’s disposition, documenting consultations, and notifying the physician when important studies are completed.